-- Do your firm’s policies and procedures require registered representatives to inform customers of the various features of annuities, such as surrender charges, potential tax penalties, various fees and costs, and market risk?
+- Do your firm’s policies and procedures require registered representatives to inform customers of the various features of recommended variable annuities such as surrender charges, potential tax penalties, various fees and costs, and market risk?

-- How do your firm’s registered principals supervise variable annuity transactions, including verifying how the customer would benefit from certain features of deferred variable annuities, such as tax-deferral, annuitization, or a death or living benefit?
+- What is the role of your registered principals in supervising variable annuity transactions, including verifying how the customer would benefit from certain features of deferred variable annuities (e.g., tax-deferral, annuitization, or a death or living benefit)?
 What processes, forms, documents and information do the firm’s registered principals rely on to make such determinations?

 Exam Findings and Effective Practices

-- Unsuitable Exchanges – Not reasonably supervising recommendations of exchanges that were inconsistent with the customer’s objectives and time horizon and resulted in, among other consequences, increased fees to the customer or the loss of material, paid-for accrued benefits.
+- Exchanges – Not reasonably supervising recommendations of exchanges for compliance with FINRA Rule 2330 and Reg BI, leading to exchanges that were inconsistent with the customer’s objectives and time horizon and resulted in, among other consequences, increased fees to the customer or the loss of material, paid-for accrued benefits.

-- Insufficient Training – Not conducting training for registered representatives and supervisors regarding how to assess fees, surrender charges and long-term income riders to determine whether exchanges were suitable for customers.
+- Insufficient Training – Not conducting training for registered representatives and supervisors regarding how to assess costs and fees, surrender charges and long-term income riders to determine whether exchanges were suitable for customers.